Audiokinetic-Automotive/afb-audiohighlevel/conf.d/project/README.md

 }
 ```

-Define a PCM Entertainment_Main device and Entertainment_Volume softvol control for the Entertainment audio role.
+Defines a PCM Entertainment_Main endpoint using Entertainment_Volume softvol control for the Entertainment audio role volume.
 Please modify your /etc/asound.conf or ~/.asoundrc configuration to match your hardware audio configuration.

 # AHL Configuration File
-*ahl-audio4a-config.json* is an example of AHL configuration file.
+*ahl-audio4a-config.json* is an example of an AHL configuration file.

-Please modify the configuration file to match with your *.asoundrc* configuration and the number of Audio role needed.
+Please modify the configuration file to match with your *.asoundrc* configuration and the desired audio roles.
-Copy the file at a location following the rule describe below.
+Copy the file at a location as described below.

-# AHL Configuration File location rule
+# AHL Configuration File Location

-At loading time the binding will search for a JSON configuration file located following theses rules:
+At loading time the AHL binding will search for a JSON configuration file located following theses rules:

 - default search path is $PROJECT_ROOT/conf.d/project:${CMAKE_INSTALL_PREFIX}/${PROJECT_NAME}
-- if environment variable "AAAA_CONFIG_PATH" is defined that it is used as search path
+- if environment variable "AAAA_CONFIG_PATH" is defined, it is used as search path
-- config file name should match "ahl-BINDERNAME-config.json" where BINDERNAME is provided through "--name=BINDERNAME" in afb-daemon commande line.
+- configuration file name should match "ahl-BINDERNAME-config.json" where BINDERNAME is provided through "--name=BINDERNAME" in afb-daemon command line.

 Example: